yext/bazel-terraform-rules/README.md

 }
 ```

+You may also include other modules relative to yours within your `src` files.
+This allows you to preserve an existing directory structure, but may result
+in your modules being less reusable within your workspace.

 ## Custom Providers

 The `terraform_module` rule also allows you to build and use custom Terraform providers in the same repo.